mtangoo/wxDatabase/README.md

 - Patrick Geltinger (@patlkli)

 ## wxDatabase LICENCE
 wxDatabase Library is released under wxWidgets License.
-If you want to give us credit, point URL to http://hosannahighertech.co.tz but its not mandatory.
-If you have any question that cannot be asked in wxWidgets forum or mailing list or its personal, contact me at support<(a.t)>hosannahighertech.co.tz
+If you are using native libraries be sure to check their respective licenses before using them.
+Please use issue tracker for bug report, or feature requests.
+Before you ask, please search the issues and the internet as someone might have asked.

+### IMPORTANT NOTICE
+Please use issue tracker for bugs and feature requests.
+Questions can be asked at the [forum](https://forums.wxwidgets.org/viewforum.php?f=34)